Marcus Smart Admits Celtics' Window 'Definitely Closing' To Turn It Around

 Not to mention, they hardly have been able to practice, given how condensed the schedule is.
 That certainly contributes to why they haven’t found their offensive identity, but still.

-“I understand we’ve had a lot of guys out, myself included, but we also had a lot of guys that was here, that is capable of playing and going out there and doing great things to help this team win,” Smart said ahead of Friday’s matchup against the Sacramento Kings.
+“I understand we’ve had a lot of guys out, myself included, but we also had a lot of guys that was here, that is capable of playing and going out there and doing great things to help this team win,” Celtics guard Marcus Smart said Friday before facing the Sacramento Kings.
 “So yeah those things affect the team, but for us, we got to refocus our energy.”

 That they do.
 The Celtics have hovered around a .500 record for weeks, and Smart admitted the team hasn’t been having fun as of late.
 And time is running out to turn things around.